Manitoba PNP for Skilled Workers

 - Application result letters for applications to provincial nominee programs and federal immigration programs;

 - Language Ability: You must submit documents to back up your claims of English or French language proficiency that you make in your application:

 - Approved language test results: IELTS General; CELPIP General (Canada only); or TEF (French).

 - Only applicants working in Manitoba in NOC 0, A, or B, occupations are exempt from having to submit language test results, and may submit other documentation to prove their language proficiency.
 All other applicants must submit language test results.

-- Settlement Funds: You will require a minimum of CAD$10,000 plus CAD$2,000 for your spouse and for each dependent.
+- Settlement Funds: You will require a minimum of CAD$12,669 plus additional funds for your spouse and for each dependent.
 To prove you have the required settlement funds, which are funds to help you support yourself and your family, you must submit:

 - Copies of bank statements and Certificates of Deposit;